rails/rails/guides/source/active_record_querying.md

 end
 ```

-But this approach becomes increasingly impractical as the table size increases, since +User.all.each+ instructs Active Record to fetch _the entire table_ in a single pass, build a model object per row, and then keep the entire array of model objects in memory.
+But this approach becomes increasingly impractical as the table size increases, since `User.all.each` instructs Active Record to fetch _the entire table_ in a single pass, build a model object per row, and then keep the entire array of model objects in memory.
 Indeed, if we have a large number of records, the entire collection may exceed the amount of memory available.

 Rails provides two methods that address this problem by dividing records into memory-friendly batches for processing.
-The first method, +find_each+, retrieves a batch of records and then yields _each_ record to the block individually as a model.
-The second method, +find_in_batches+, retrieves a batch of records and then yields _the entire batch_ to the block as an array of models.
+The first method, `find_each`, retrieves a batch of records and then yields _each_ record to the block individually as a model.
+The second method, `find_in_batches`, retrieves a batch of records and then yields _the entire batch_ to the block as an array of models.

-TIP: The +find_each+ and +find_in_batches+ methods are intended for use in the batch processing of a large number of records that wouldn't fit in memory all at once.
+TIP: The `find_each` and `find_in_batches` methods are intended for use in the batch processing of a large number of records that wouldn't fit in memory all at once.
 If you just need to loop over a thousand records the regular find methods are the preferred option.

-#### +find_each+
+#### `find_each`

-The +find_each+ method retrieves a batch of records and then yields _each_ record to the block individually as a model.
-In the following example, +find_each+ will retrieve 1000 records (the current default for both +find_each+ and +find_in_batches+) and then yield each record individually to the block as a model.
+The `find_each` method retrieves a batch of records and then yields _each_ record to the block individually as a model.
+In the following example, `find_each` will retrieve 1000 records (the current default for both `find_each` and `find_in_batches`) and then yield each record individually to the block as a model.
 This process is repeated until all of the records have been processed:

 ```ruby
 User.find_each do |user|